Exploring the feeling of compassion

 Motivation, compassion and the Dalai Lama

 The three benefits I have outlined above — an intrinsically good feeling (compassion joy), an increase in self-regard, and the approval of others — are, from the Dalai Lama’s perspective, contaminants.
 His explanation was that true, unbiased compassion must be carried out in a manner that is detached of selfish motivation.
-It is important to note, however, that the Dalai Lama has repeatedly said that even his compassionate actions benefit him more than they benefit the person’s whose suffering are the focus of his compassion.
+It is important to note, however, that the Dalai Lama has repeatedly said that even his compassionate actions sometimes benefit him more than they benefit those whose suffering are the focus of his compassion.

 Excerpt from Dr. Paul Ekman’s book, Moving Toward Global Compassion.